VMLVaske/devops-challenge/README.md

 - Uses Ubuntu 20.04 LTS AMI for EC2 instances
 - Implements security best practices for AWS and Kubernetes
-- Demonstrates skills in IaC, containerization, and GitOps
+- Demonstrates skills in IaC, containerization, GitOps, and Helm
+- EC2 key pairs are dynamically generated and securely stored

 ## Evaluation Criteria

 - Best practices in security, containerization, Kubernetes, and cloud
 - Code organization and clarity
 - Infrastructure scalability and maintainability

+## ArgoCD Configuration

+The ArgoCD application is defined in `bird-app-infra/argocd/application.yaml`.
+This configuration tells ArgoCD to deploy our application using the Helm chart located in the `helm` directory.

+## Secrets Management

+EC2 instance private keys are automatically generated and stored in AWS Secrets Manager.
+The GitHub Actions workflow retrieves these securely for SSH access during deployment.